Records of prime ministers of the United Kingdom: Current

-Sunak is still a serving member of the House of Commons.
+Sunak is the only one who is still serving as a member of the House of Commons.

 The most recent death of a former prime minister was that of Margaret Thatcher on 8 April 2013 (aged 87).

 In the House of Commons

 The record for most prime ministers (current or former) to be members of the House of Commons at the same time is four: a sitting prime minister and three former prime ministers.
-This has occurred on five separate occasions:
+This has occurred on five occasions: